Paramus High School

-Paramus High School is an American four-year comprehensive public high school, located in Paramus, in Bergen County, New Jersey, United States, serving students in ninth through twelfth grades as the lone secondary school of the Paramus Public Schools.
+Paramus High School is a four-year comprehensive public high school, located in Paramus, in Bergen County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as the lone secondary school of the Paramus Public Schools.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2006.

-As of the 2021–22 school year, the school had an enrollment of 1,205 students and 103.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.6:1.
-There were 69 students (5.7% of enrollment) eligible for free lunch and 24 (2.0% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,125 students and 108.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.4:1.
+There were 104 students (9.2% of enrollment) eligible for free lunch and 41 (3.6% of students) eligible for reduced-cost lunch.

-Paramus High School offers a wide range of course offerings to its students, including Advanced Placement courses available in 26 subjects.
+Course offerings include Advanced Placement courses available in 26 subjects.

 History

 Historically, Paramus shared many municipal services with the township of Rochelle Park, including schooling.
 In 1922, the school situation was the hot topic of discussion.
 Residents felt that the schools were too far away and wanted to make sure that their children were safe when they went to school.
-It was because of this that Paramus decided to become a borough of its own and built the high school on Spring Valley Road in 1957.
+It was because of this that Paramus decided to become a borough of its own.

+With a growing population, Paramus officials were notified that students could no longer be accommodated at Hackensack High School or Ridgewood High School.
+In a 1956 referendum, more than 95% of residents approved the construction of a high school that opened on Spring Valley Road in September 1957 with 900 students in grades 6–10.

 The school's 50th anniversary was celebrated in 2007.